-Historically, no employee was eligible for an annual performance grant until the employee had worked for us for at least six months.
-Historically, annual performance reviews were conducted in the second quarter of each fiscal year, but beginning in 2014, annual performance reviews will be conducted in the first quarter of each fiscal year.
-Our CEO conducts the performance review of the other executives, all of whom report to him, and advises the Compensation Committee of any recommended new option grants.
-In addition to reviewing the CEO's recommendations for other executives, the Compensation Committee also reviews the CEO's annual performance and determines whether he should be granted an option to purchase additional shares.
-Aside from stock award grants in connection with annual performance reviews, we do not have a policy of granting additional awards to executives and, consequently, the board of directors and the Compensation Committee have not adopted a policy with respect to granting awards in coordination with the release of material non-public information.
+Historically, no employee has been eligible for an annual performance grant until the employee has been employed for at least six months.
+Annual performance reviews are generally conducted in the first quarter of each fiscal year.
+Our CEO conducts the performance review of all other executives, and makes his recommendations to the Compensation Committee.
+The Compensation Committee also reviews the CEO's annual performance and determines whether he should receive additional equity awards.
+Aside from equity award grants in connection with annual performance reviews, we do not have a policy of granting additional awards to executives during the year.
+The board of directors and Compensation Committee have not adopted a policy with respect to setting the dates of award grants relative to the timing of the release of material non-public information.
+Our policy with respect to prohibiting insider trading restricts sales of shares during specified black-out periods, including at all times that our insiders are considered to possess material non-public information.